 What about countries that don’t accept Apostille?

-For those countries which are not members of Hague Convention and don’t accept Apostille certification, normal attestation is done.
+For those countries which are not members of the Hague Convention and don’t accept Apostille certification, normal attestation is done.

 What is e-Sanad?